aurelien-riv/ariviere.github.io/_posts/2019-12-07-magento2-speed-up-product-visibility-change-mass-action.markdown

 }
 {% endhighlight %}

 The observer loads all the products given by $productIds arguments, to iterate on them.
-Then, the behavior depends on the $visibility argument.
+Then, the behaviour depends on the $visibility argument.

 * If $visibility !== VISIBILITY_NOT_VISIBLE (= VISIBILITY_IN_CATALOG, VISIBILITY_IN_SEARCH or VISIBILITY_BOTH), then it will build the url and insert or update url_rewrite accordingly.
 * Otherwise, it will delete all the url_rewrites for the given products are they are no longer visible directly on the website.